 - Single applicants are eligible to adopt children between the ages of six and 15 years old from the Special Home Finding list.

-Adoption applications that have a substantive Home Study Report and complete supporting documents are reviewed by the Intercountry Adoption Board of the Philippines (Central Authority) and approved within one month from receipt of the adoption applicants' dossier.
+Adoption applications that have a substantive Home Study Report and complete supporting documents are reviewed by the Intercountry Adoption Board of the Philippines (Central Authority) and approved within one month to three months from receipt of the adoption applicants' dossier.
 Once approved, the waiting time to receive a referral of a child largely depends upon the stated child preference of the prospective adoptive parents (i.e. child's age, gender and state of health or extent of known background).
 Families seeking to adopt a child with minimal needs under the age of five can expect to wait up to three years for a referral of a child.
 However, this can vary according to the availability of children to be matched, the number of prospective adoptive parent(s) on the waiting list, and the caseload of Philippine social service agencies and the courts.
 If adopting a pre-identified child from the special home finding list, the adoption process will typically take one year or more.

 Travel to Country

 U.S. citizens require a valid U.S. passport to enter and leave the Philippines.
 If traveling from the U.S., a visa is not required if the stay in country is 30 days or less.
 If a couple, it is strongly preferred that both parents travel although one parent may travel in some circumstances.
-Adoptive parents spend can estimate their stay in the country to be generally 7 days or less to include a 5 day bonding period.
+Adoptive parents can estimate their stay in the country to be generally 7 days or less to include a 5-day bonding period.

 Please click here to view an Itemized Schedule of Fees and Costs for adopting from the Philippines.